benodiwal/paparazzi/.github/WORKFLOWS.md

       target: aarch64-unknown-linux-gnu  # ARM Linux
       suffix: ""
 ```

+**Note**: While you can add other platforms, screenshot integration only works on macOS due to the use of `screencapture` and AppleScript.

 ### Changing Vercel Settings
 Update the Vercel action parameters in `landing.yml` or modify vercel.json configuration.